 Buckthorn Wind has been named, as one of several hundred defendants, in numerous personal-injury lawsuits relating to extreme winter weather in February 2021.
-The cases have been consolidated for pretrial purposes in a multi-district litigation ("MDL") proceeding captioned In re Winter Storm Uri Litigation, Master Cause No. 2021-41903 in the district court of Harris County, Texas.
+The cases have been consolidated for pretrial purposes in a multi-district litigation proceeding captioned in, re Winter Storm Uri Litigation, Master Cause No. 2021-41903 in the District Court of Harris County, Texas.
 These lawsuits bring claims for negligence, tortious interference, private nuisance, conspiracy, and unjust enrichment, and allege that plaintiffs were harmed by defendants' alleged failure to provide power during the storm.
-Defendants include the ERCOT, which operates Texas's electric grid and manages Texas's deregulated power market, along with numerous ERCOT market participants, including retail electric providers, transmission providers, electricity generators, and natural gas providers.
-The Company believes the claims made against it in these lawsuits are without merit and will be taking all appropriate actions to defend itself.
+Defendants include ERCOT, which operates Texas's electric grid and manages Texas's deregulated power market, along with numerous ERCOT market participants, including retail electric providers, transmission providers, electricity generators, and natural gas providers.
+The Company believes the claims made against it in these lawsuits are without merit and is taking all appropriate actions to defend itself.